Policy & Legislation

 2025

-This law requires the Maryland Department of Transportation to implement or approve human trafficking identification and response training for transportation-sector employees.
+The See Something, Save Someone Act requires the Maryland Department of Transportation to implement or approve human trafficking identification and response training for transportation-sector employees.
 It expands prevention and early identification efforts, recognizing the role of transportation systems in detecting and reporting trafficking activity.

 2020